bacalj/grok-submodules-app/readme.md

 # Grok Submodules
-I had to understand submodules at least a little, and I made this as a learning exercise.
+I had to understand submodules for work, and I made this as a learning exercise.
 The repositories that have been listed as submodules for this "app" are here:
 - https://github.com/bacalj/grok-submodules-numbers-plugin
 - https://github.com/bacalj/grok-submodules-letters-plugin